SusungHong/Self-Attention-Guidance/README.md

 This is the implementation of the paper <a href="https://arxiv.org/abs/2210.00939">Improving Sample Quality of Diffusion Models Using Self-Attention Guidance</a> by Susung Hong, Gyuseong Lee, Wooseok Jang and Seungryong Kim.
 To gain insight from our exploration of the self-attention maps of diffusion models and for further details, please see our [Paper](https://arxiv.org/abs/2210.00939) and [Project Page](https://ku-cvlab.github.io/Self-Attention-Guidance).

 This repository is based on [openai/improved-diffusion](https://github.com/openai/improved-diffusion).
-The major modification was made in `guided_diffusion/gaussian_diffusion.py` and `guided_diffusion/unet.py`.
+The major implementation of our method is in `guided_diffusion/gaussian_diffusion.py` and `guided_diffusion/unet.py`.
 We modified feature extraction code from [yandex-research/ddpm-segmentation](https://github.com/yandex-research/ddpm-segmentation) to get the self-attention maps.

 # Downloading Pretrained Diffusion Models (and Classifiers for CG)
 Pretrained weights for ImageNet and LSUN can be downloaded from [the repository](https://github.com/openai/improved-diffusion).
 Place them in the `./models/` directory.